istio/istio.io/content/en/docs/reference/config/analysis/ist0132/index.md

 ## How to resolve

-- Make sure `hosts` in the VirtualService is exist in the Gateway that related to the VirtualService itself.
+Make sure all `hosts` in a virtual service are included in the `hosts` of gateways that are bound to the virtual service.